nishantchy/ecom-microservice/README.md

 - Each service can be containerized and deployed independently.
 - Use Docker Compose for local orchestration; for production, deploy each service separately (e.g., Render, AWS, GCP).
 - Use managed services for PostgreSQL, MongoDB, Redis, and RabbitMQ in production.
-- Use an API Gateway (e.g., Nginx) for a single entry point if desired.
+- Use an API Gateway (e.g., Nginx) for a single entry point for all HTTP APIs.
+- **Email Service does not require public HTTP endpoints for normal operation.**

 ---